Brokered programming: Record companies

 Record companies (through independent promoters) may also purchase brokered time on music stations to have the station play a new single as a "preview", which has the potential to be inserted onto a station's general playlist but has not received the traction to do so.
 These spots are often the length of the song with an introduction and disclaimer at the end of the song stating the artist, album title, and releasing label, and come under titles such as CD Preview.
 The segments must be carefully disclaimed by the record companies so as to not violate payola laws and the playing of the song, as it is paid for, cannot be applied to song popularity charts, as has happened in the early 2000s with some forms of this concept.

 Brokered time through agencies

 Oftentimes broadcasters will seek the help of an ad agency to secure a brokered radio show.
 Agencies such as I Buy Time in Dallas, Texas or Bayliss Media Group in Los Angeles, California have the knowledge on how to negotiate a lower per-hour rate than what may be quoted by the radio station to the individual broadcaster.

 Local marketing agreements

 If a station sells all of its time to a programmer, essentially leasing the station, it is a local marketing agreement (LMA).
-Like owning a station, this counts toward United States Federal Communications Commission (FCC) and Canadian Radio-television and Telecommunications Commission (CRTC) caps that prevent excessive concentration of media ownership in the U.S. and Canada.
-However, in the case of television stations, LMA's do not count towards caps in the U.S.
+Like owning a station, this counts toward United States Federal Communications Commission (FCC) and Canadian Radio-television and Telecommunications Commission (CRTC) caps that prevent excessive concentration of media ownership in the United States and Canada.
+However, in the case of television stations, LMA's do not count towards caps in the United States.